 Indicator 8.5.3.
-Sales invoices or similar documentation are kept for a minimum of five years for all products sold with an FSC claim, which identify at a minimum, the following information:
+Sales invoices or similar documentation are kept for a minimum of five years for all products (including non-timber forest products) sold with an FSC claim, which identify at a minimum, the following information:

 - 1) Name and address of purchaser;

 - 2) The date of sale;

 - 3) Common and scientific species name;

 - 4) Product description;

 - 5) The volume (or quantity) sold;

 - 6) Certificate code; and

 - 7) The FSC Claim "FSC 100%" identifying products sold as FSC certified.